 Create a snowball effect

 Many people find it helpful to concentrate on paying off one card at a time.
 To use this repayment strategy, pick the card with the lowest balance and pay it completely off while paying the minimum amount due on all your other cards.
 Once one card account is paid off, apply the money you paid to the next card on your list.
 Continue to apply this technique until all your debts are paid in full.

 Another option is to choose the card with the highest interest rate and concentrate on paying it off first.
 Then, follow through as you would with the snowball effect until all your cards are paid.

 When should you consider debt settlement?

-Though the strategies mentioned above can work, there are times when you need to get a little more aggressive.
+Though the strategies mentioned above can work, there are times when you need to be more aggressive.
 When your debt load becomes unmanageable, it may be time to think about debt settlement solutions.

-While entering a debt settlement program will have a short-term negative effect on your credit score, debt settlement helps you avoid the negative impact of a bankruptcy proceeding while still reducing the amount you owe to credit card companies by a substantial amount.
+Entering a debt settlement program will have a short-term negative effect on your credit score.
+Debt settlement helps you avoid the negative impact of a bankruptcy proceeding while reducing the amount you owe on credit cards by a substantial amount.

 Debt settlement companies negotiate directly with your creditors to reduce your debt in exchange for a lump-sum payment.
 These companies do not charge any fees until they settle an account.